 In addition to her films’ festival success, Anna was invited to participate as a mentor in the 2009 Tribeca Film Fellows program, selected to attend the 2012 Berlinale Talent Campus and a Jury Member for the 2013 AACTA Awards.

-In 2014 Anna was one of sixteen Australian and New Zealand filmmakers to take part in Melbourne International Film Festival's Accelerator program - an intensive lab for directors making their transition to feature film making.
+In 2014 Anna was one of sixteen Australian and New Zealand filmmakers selected for Melbourne International Film Festival's Accelerator program - an intensive lab for directors making their transition to feature film making.

 In 2017 Anna collaborated with co-curators and designers Alexander Berlage and Jeremy Allen on Narnia - a contemporary performing space at Gaytimes Festival.
 She's assisted directed Bridget Baloudis in the development workshop of Rachel Perk's new work Moral Panic and worked as Assistant Director for Judy Davis on the NIDA production of Dennis Kelly's Love and Money.